Tune method specific hyperparameters by repeatedly masking observed values, imputing them, and comparing the imputed values with the original values.

 - num_na

-Integer.
+NULL.
 Total number of missing values to inject per repetition.
-If supplied,
+If supplied,n_colsis derived fromnum_naandn_rows, and missing values are distributed as evenly as possible across columns.- n_reps

-Optional integer or character vector restricting which columns of
+Optional integer or character vector restricting which columns are eligible for missing-value injection.

 - max_attempts

 Integer.
-Maximum number of resampling attempts per repetition before giving up due to row-budget exhaustion (default
+Maximum number of resampling attempts per repetition before giving up.

-Controls the number of cores to parallelize over for K-NN and sliding-window K-NN imputation with OpenMP.
+Integer.
+Number of cores to use for K-NN and sliding-window K-NN imputation.
 For other methods, use

-Logical.
-Pin BLAS threads to 1 during parallel tuning (default
+TRUE, pin BLAS threads to 1 during parallel tuning to reduce thread contention.

 Value

-...: All columns originally provided inparameters.param_set: An integer ID for the unique parameter combination.rep_id: An integer indicating the repetition index.result: A nested list-column where each element is a data.frame containingtruth(original values) andestimate(imputed values).error: A character column containing the error message if the iteration failed, otherwiseNA.
+parameters;param_set, an integer ID for each unique parameter combination;rep_id, an integer repetition index;result, a list-column where each element is a data frame containingtruthandestimatecolumns;error, a character column containing the error message if the iteration failed, otherwiseNA.

 Details

-When .f is a character string, the columns in parameters are validated
+When .f is a character string, columns in parameters are validated

-Tuning results can be evaluated using the yardstick package or
+Tuning results can be summarized with compute_metrics() or evaluated with

 Parallelization